DirtyHairy/r77-firmware-ng/README.md

    Frying is available from the command palette
  * Support for USB controllers (gamepads, joysticks, keyboards).
 You'll need to use a USB Y cable to connect them while powering the device at the same time.
  * A "development mode" that allows you to connect to the device through a supported USB network dongle and access a shell via SSH (see below).

-**IMPORTANT:** If there is a file called `sys` on your SD card, the firmware will delete it and create a directory in its place.
+**IMPORTANT:** If there is a file called `sys` or `games` on your SD card, the firmware will delete it and create a directory in its place.

 # Known issues

 This firmware is currently in beta state.
 There are several known issues: